bigtreemarketing/thor-analytics-pixels/all_snowplow_subsidiary_pixels/README.md

 3. Lets you leverage the biggest range of tools to analyze that data, including big data tools (e.g. Spark) via EMR or more traditional tools e.g. Looker, Mode, Superset, Re:dash to analyze that behavioural data

 **To find out more, please check out the [Snowplow website][website] and the [Snowplow wiki][wiki].**

+## Pixel Installation

+You will install the Thor Analytics pixel just like you'd install Google Analytics or the Facebook Pixel.

+Please follow these instructions.

+* **Install with Google Tag Manager** If you're currently using Google Tag Manager you can easily deploy your Thor Analytics pixel.

+1. Create a new Custom HTML Tag
+2. Copy and paste the full script into the Custom HTML Window
+3. Add a trigger to fire the pixel on All Pages

+* **Non Tag Manager Installation** If you do not have a Tag Manager installed on your website, you may hard code the Thor Analytics pixel into the <head> section of all pages on your website.

+Please validate that the pixel is correctly added to ALL pages on your website to make sure data is properly collected.

 ## Snowplow technology 101